OM shum shukraya namah

 If dhana bhava is troubled, the family-based transmission of the treasuries of knowledge + wealth may have been corrupted.
 Perhaps the family are immigrants who wish to leave their past values behind.
 Graha in 2 may describe reasons why some families prefer not to transmit their lineage history.

 One may need to look outside one's family for cultural, financial, aesthetic, historical and linguistic support.
 Due typically to financial shortfall, the family-provided food may be less than nutritious, and accumulation behaviors are dysfunctional or weak.
 One may lack storage skills.

-If dhana bhava is badly damaged, the native 's family might not provide even basic food; no songs, stories or lineage knowledge are passed along to the native; and one's access to accumulated wealth (any more than absolute survival) may be closed for the current lifetime.
+If dhana bhava is uncomfortably arranged, one's family might not provide even basic food; no songs, stories or lineage knowledge are passed along to the native; and one's access to accumulated wealth (any more than absolute survival) may be closed for the current lifetime.

 | The angle

 |= a predictor of the most emotionally powerful agency in the family culture = 2 |

-These agency are all related to the mother (Chandra)
+These agency are all related to the mother (matrikaraka Chandra)

 depending on the graha in bhava-2, the family experience may be easy or difficult, supportive or draining